JPStrydom/Webcam-Colour-Tracker/README.md

 5) Run the command `pip install opencv_python` in the same directory as the source code to install the OpenCV package
 6) Run the `play.py` file to start the program

-The controls for the application are as follows:
+The keyboard controls for the application are as follows:
 - **`q`** - Quit and close the application (You can only use one instance of the application per web-camera, else it will crash)
 - **`d`** - Sample and track the average colour inside the target area (indicated by the white circle on the web-camera output) / Stop tracking the current colour
 - **`m`** - Draw the last tracked colour on a the canvas (if no canvas is open, it'll open one for you)